 How about face shape?
 It’s a great option for heart-shaped faces, which can look a little top heavy.
 Grown-out side sweeping fringes have a balancing effect and draw the eyes down from the forehead and out to the eyes.
 They also work really well on round faces as long as the rest of the hair length is longer than the chin.

 Styling tips: Apply thickening cream at the roots and then with a large round bristle brush blow-dry in the direction you want it to fall.
 If you have fine hair, lift up at the roots otherwise your hair could look a bit limp and lifeless.
 Once you’ve got it where you want it, spritz it with a light hold hairspray, such as L’Oréal Professionnel Ring Light Pure Spray.

 And what about for the curly-haired ladies of Layered?
 We’ve got you covered!

 How about face shape?
 This works best on oval, heart-shaped or long faces.

 Styling tips: Curly hair naturally lacks moisture, which can make it look dry and frizzy so make sure you’ve got lots of styling products to stop this from happening.
-Layer up a prepping spray with a leave-in moisturising cream.
+Layer up a prepping spray with a leave-in hydrating cream or oil, such as the Biolage Replenish Leave-In Oil.
 Next, use your fingers as a comb to loosen out stray hairs that will dry frizzy and then diffuse your hair or leave to dry naturally.
 When dry, just pull the hair out with your fingers but don’t run your fingers through the hair as this will ruin the curl.